runtimeverification/verified-smart-contracts/bihu/README.md

 #### Reproducing Proofs

-To prove that each specification is satisfied by (the compiled EVM bytecode of) each target function, run our EVM verifier as follows:
+To prove that each specification is satisfied by (the compiled EVM bytecode of) each target function, run the EVM verifier as follows:

 ```
 $ kevm prove collectTokens-spec.k